 The beetle is bright yellow or orange with black stripes and is usually 8.5-11.5mm in length and 3mm wide.
 Its larvae are a reddish brown in colour, round and globular, up to 15mm in length.

 Although distinctive in appearance, there are several beetles that are frequently mistaken for them.
-A Defra factsheet to help with identification is available at: GOV.UK | Plant pest factsheet
+A Defra factsheet to help with identification is available at: GOV.UK | Plant pest factsheet.

-Live Colorado potato are regularly intercepted, ‘hitch-hiking’ on leafy vegetables, salad leaves, fresh herbs and grains, as well as on potatoes, from continental Europe.
+Live Colorado potato beetles are regularly intercepted, ‘hitch-hiking’ on leafy vegetables, salad leaves, fresh herbs and grains, as well as on potatoes, from continental Europe.

 In the past 70 years, there have been two outbreaks of the pest in the UK, one in 1976 and one in 1977.
 Both were eradicated shortly after detection.